wpmetabox/docs/_docs/cloning-fields.md

 title: Cloning fields
 ---

-The repeating feature of the Meta Box plugin allows us to create multiple inputs from a text, textarea, select, ... fields without declaring many fields in the code.
+The clone feature of the Meta Box plugin allows us to create multiple inputs from a text, textarea, select, ... fields without declaring many fields in the code.

+## Making a field cloneable

 To make a field cloneable, just add `'clone' => true` to field's parameter.
 After doing that, you'll see a new **+** (Add Clone) button below field input: